 After considering changing careers, I realized how much I missed teaching, and got a job in a new public school in Boston.
-I still work in this phenomenal school, and it is the best job I’ve ever had because the students are so wonderful, and because its diversity provides the zest of travel, without the stale airplane air!
+I still work in this phenomenal school, and it is the best job I’ve ever had.
+The students are wonderful, and the diversity of the school provides the zest of travel, without the stale airplane air!

 To any teacher feeling burned out, I highly recommend taking some time to travel if at all possible, as it provides vital perspective and revitalization.
 After seeing travel’s effect on my teaching career (not to mention entire life), I launched my second site, TeachingTraveling.com to profile other “Teacher-Travelers” of ALL types, in order to share the many ways that Global Education can be pursued.

-The balance of teaching and traveling took shape.
+During these years, the balance of teaching and travel took shape.
 I traveled to China twice in 2011-12 (once with a group of 42 Boston students), took a 9-day teacher tour of Greece, went on a fabulous Honeymoon in Belize with my husband Colin following our wonderful and reality-TV-televised wedding, and in 2012 at last toured India.

 2013 – Onward: